nuejs/nue/packages/nuejs.org/index.md

 # The UX Development Framework for the Web
-Nue brings faster tooling, cleaner code, and pixel-perfect results.
-It elevates you from JS engineering to design engineering.
+Nue uses progressive enhancement to give you cleaner code, faster tooling, and more beautiful results.
+It makes you a professional UX developer.

 [button href="/docs/installation.html" "Get started"]